 Crossing by foot is considerably faster and easier than by car.
 You can park your car in Fnideq or take a taxi to the border.
 From here you simply get in line to go through the immigration point.
 You will see a lot of Moroccans congregated around the entrance to cross, many if not most of these people are those that cross back and forth the border all day hauling goods.
 They typically allow you to pass them in line.

-You do need to fill out the Moroccan “landing card” the same as you would have encountered at the airport on arrival in the country.
-They are readily available at the border so if someone tries to “sell” them to you at any point don’t buy.
-Once you get to the entry line you’ll go to a window box to give the immigration officer your passport and white card (as well as residency card if you’re a Moroccan resident).
+You do need to pass through a passport check on each side of the border.
+Once you get to the entry line you’ll go to a window box to give the immigration officer your passport as well as residency card if you’re a Moroccan resident.
 They rarely ask questions and usually stamp you through.

 At this point you’ll walk approximately 300 meters through a corridor that is at least 5 meters tall until you reach the Spanish border.
 The Spanish immigration police are not seated but standing at the entrances and typically take a quick look at your passport and stamp and let you through.
 They don’t stamp your passport.